Welcome to year 6, Spring Term

-Our Gospel values for this half term are Compassionate and Loving.
+Our Virtues for this half term are Attentive and Discerning

 In this unit the children will learn about the celebration of the Sacraments of Baptism and Confirmation.
 They will explore the signs and symbols of both these Sacraments and will hear about the gift of the Holy Spirit being given in the celebration of these Sacraments.

 For the remainder of the term, we will be studying the book, 'There's a boy in the girls' bathroom', by Louis Sacher.
 This book has as its main character Bradley, a ‘bad’ boy who is always in trouble.
 We get right into Bradley’s heart and mind in this story, offering the children ways to discuss issues of friendship, bullying, and the links between self esteem, behaviour and learning.